Enable Multi-Factor Authentication – But Choose Your Options Wisely!

 When deciding on an MFA strategy for your enterprise, or even for your personal accounts, be sure to choose your verification options wisely.
 In this ongoing “arms race” against threat actors intent on stealing your identity and the assets it protects, it’s vital to stay one step ahead.

 Need more advice about multi-factor and two-factor authentication?
-Check out this webinar on MFA authentication options, or contact us.
+Contact us.

 Frank Urena is a Principal Architect with Oxford Computer Group, specializing in identity and access management and security solutions.
 You can follow him on Twitter @furena.